Charles Matthews (basketball): Canton / Cleveland Charge (2021–2022)

 On June 9, 2019, Matthews tore his anterior cruciate ligament during a predraft workout with the Boston Celtics and subsequently went undrafted in the 2019 NBA draft.

 Matthews signed with the Cleveland Cavaliers for the 2020–21 preseason.
 For the 2020–21 regular season, he joined the Canton Charge of the NBA G League.

 On October 23, 2021, Matthews re-signed with the since-renamed Cleveland Charge.
 On January 20, 2022, he was waived.

 Memphis Hustle (2022)

 On February 24, 2022, Matthews was acquired via available player pool by the Memphis Hustle.
 On March 11, 2022, he was waived.

 Maine Celtics (2022)

 On March 14, 2022, Matthews was acquired via available player pool by the Maine Celtics.

 Windy City Bulls (2022–2023)

 On October 23, 2022, Matthews joined the Windy City Bulls training camp roster.

 BC Luleå (Sweden) (2024)

 On January 28, 2024, Matthews joined the Swedish basketball team BC Luleå and started his journey as a professional basketball player in Europe.

-Return to Memphis (2025–present)
+Return to Memphis (2025)

 On February 1, 2025, Matthews joined the Memphis Hustle.